-- Michael O’Flaherty is an Irish human rights lawyer and is the director of the European Union Fundamental Rights Agency.
+- Michael O’Flaherty is a human rights lawyer and the director of the European Union Fundamental Rights Agency.

 - Felice Gaer directs the Jacob Blaustein Institute for the Advancement of Human Rights, and is a member and vice chairperson of the UN Committee against Torture.